Chapter 10 Deep Neural Networks for Wage Prediction

 # Evaluating performance

-model %>% evaluate(model_X_basic_test, Y_test, verbose = 0)
+%>% evaluate(model_X_basic_test, Y_test, verbose = 0) model

 ## loss mae